 Q: Is distance learning right for me?

 A: Distance learning is not for everyone.
 Students should have above average computer skills and be self-motivated learners.
-To find out if you are a good candidate for online learning, take the online assessment survey.

 Q: What is the cost?